Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Split Supersymmetry and the Higgs Mass

-where the tilde over the self energy and the tadpole signify the removal of the infinite term.
-The leading logarithm from the quantum corrections to the Higgs mass turn out to be,

-where $Q$ is the arbitrary scale.
-These leading logarithms coincide with the result in \cite{Diaz:1992yp} in the limit $m_h\rightarrow 0$, and also in \cite{Denner:2000jv} for the $m_h\ne0$ case.
-The complete list of loops for self energy and tadpole can be found in the appendix.

-We find an important $m_h$ dependence on $Q$, which is expected when working at one-loop.
-At two-loop there is a much smaller dependence on $Q$ as shown in \cite{Bernal:2007uv}.
-In that article the authors work with a renormalization scale $Q=m_t$, motivated by the prescription where the scale is taken such that the running Higgs mass is equal to the renormalized Higgs mass.
-We will adopt this method, which is equivalent as finding the scale $Q$ that minimizes the one-loop contributions $\Delta m_h^2$.
-We scan the parameter space and find $Q=174$ GeV, which is practically equal to the result in \cite{Bernal:2007uv}, and we use it from now on.
-In Fig.~\ref{Q} we see that this choice of renormalization scale is very stable within the parameter space we are interested in.

-Direct searches for the Higgs boson were carried out at LEP, leading to a lower bound of 114.4 GeV at $95\%$ c.l.~\cite{Barate:2003sz}.
-The CDF and D0 experiments at the Tevatron exclude two Higgs mass regions at $95\%$ c.l., $100<m_h<106$ GeV, and $147<m_h<179$ GeV, with a broad excess in the region $115<m_h<135$ GeV, at the $\sim 2.7\sigma$ level for $m_h=120$ GeV \cite{TEVNPH:2012ab}.
-The CMS Collaboration at the LHC has excluded the SM Higgs mass region $127<m_h<600$ GeV, while observing an excess at $m_h\approx 124$ GeV with a $3.1\sigma$ local significance \cite{Chatrchyan:2012tx}.
-At the same time, the ATLAS Collaboration has ruled out SM Higgs with masses $112.9<m_h<115.5$ GeV, $131<m_h<238$ GeV, and $251<m_h<466$ GeV at $95\%$ c.l., while observing an excess at $m_h\approx 126$ GeV with $3.5\sigma$ of local significance \cite{ATLAS:2012ac}.
-Motivated by these results we concentrate our attention on a Higgs boson with a mass $124<m_h<126$ GeV.

-In Fig.~\ref{HIGGSMTILDE}-left we show the Higgs boson mass calculated with prescription just mentioned, as a function of the Split Supersymmetric scale $\widetilde m$ \cite{Arvanitaki:2012ps}.
-The Higgs mass grows logarithmically with $\widetilde m$ and decreases with $\tan\beta$.
-In horizontal dashed lines we have the experimentally measured value for the Higgs-like particle discovered at the LHC.
-We clearly see that a Higgs mass compatible with experiments is obtained for a SS scale $10^{4}\lsim \widetilde m \lsim 10^{6}$ GeV, and that any value of $\tan\beta$ is possible (a SS model with $\widetilde m$ smaller than $10^{4}$ coincides with the MSSM).
-The fact that $\tan\beta=1$ with $\widetilde m\sim10^{6}$ is consistent with the experimental measurements for the Higgs mass is an interesting fact, although already noticed in the literature \cite{Giudice:2004tc}, since the $\tan\beta=1$ scenario is ruled out in the MSSM.
-The explanation is that in the MSSM top quark contributions to the Higgs mass are partially cancelled by the stop quark contributions, while in SS this later contribution is absent due to the decoupling of the squarks.
-The price we pay in this case is that the top quark Yukawa coupling becomes un-perturbative at scales larger than $\widetilde m$ and as a consequence the gauge coupling unification is lost.
+A Higgs mass compatible with experiments is obtained for a SS scale $10^{4}\lesssim \widetilde m \lesssim 10^{6}$ GeV, and any value of $\tan\beta$ is possible (a SS model with $\widetilde m$ smaller than $10^{4}$ is not much different to the MSSM).
+The fact that $\tan\beta=1$ with $\widetilde m\sim10^{6}$ is consistent with the experimental measurements for the Higgs mass is an interesting fact, although already noticed in the literature \cite{Giudice:2004tc}.
+The price we pay in this case is that the top quark Yukawa coupling becomes non-perturbative at scales larger than $\widetilde m$ and as a consequence the gauge coupling unification is lost.